-Ford F-150 owners have reported 50 problems associated with driveshaft (under the power train category).
+Ford F-150 owners have reported 54 problems related to driveshaft (under the power train category).

-The vehicle involved was a 2013 Ford F-150.
-The vehicle's vehicle identification number (VIN) is 1FTFW1EF2D_.
 The truck I bought has been shaking since the day I picked it up and brought it home.
 At 55 mph the truck has a distinct wobble.
 It has been back to sharpnack Ford twice for the problem and I was told they drove four other trucks on their lot and they all do the same thing.
-Also they took the tires off of mine and swaped them with another truck with the same result.
+Also they took the tires off of mine and swapped them with another truck with the same result.
 I was told they took the drive shaft apart and rebuilt it, still no fix.
 After two times back to the shop, I was told by the head mechanic that Ford told him no more repairs will be done to this truck.
 I can see the bed wobble as I am going down the road and am confident this is where the problem is.
 Ford is not willing to do anything about it claiming the frequency is within specification limits.
 I have also driven a 2012 and a 2013 and both of them do the same thing.
 I'm not sure this is a problem that will cause imminent danger to anyone unless you factor in the"road rage" someone will have after paying 45k for a brand new piece of garbage that the manufacturer refuses to do anything about to fix.
-This driveshaft problem happened on Aug.
-31, 2013.

 See all problems of the 2013 Ford F-150.